Australian native police: Formation of the colony of Queensland

-In 1860 near Yuleba, a two-hour stand up battle between Lieutenant Carr's Native Police and the "Dawson blacks" led by Baulie (also known as Bilbah) resulted in Carr being wounded and Baulie and fifteen other Yiman being shot dead.
-A traveler at the time described how some Aboriginal "refugees" of these upper Dawson River conflicts had encamped at Euthulla.
+In 1860, near Yuleba, a two-hour battle between Lieutenant Carr's Native Police and the "Dawson blacks" led by Baulie, resulted in Carr being wounded and Baulie and fifteen other Yiman being shot dead.
+A traveller at the time described how some Aboriginal "refugees" of the upper Dawson River conflicts had encamped at Euthulla.
 Their wailing for their dead kept him awake at night and many had gunshot wounds, some being crippled by their injuries.

 In 1860, a number of settlers sent letters requesting Lieutenant Wheeler's aid in the Broadsound region, which was suffering from Aboriginal raids.
-On 24 December 1860, Lieutenant Wheeler and six of his Aboriginal troopers went to John Hardies' out station located at Fassifern and shot dead three Aboriginal males.
+On 24 December 1860, Lieutenant Wheeler and six of his Aboriginal troopers went to John Hardies' out-station at Fassifern and shot dead three Aboriginal males.
 The subsequent newspaper coverage pushed the Queensland Government into organising an inquiry into the Native Police.

 In evidence given at the 1861 Select Committee report on the Native Police, Lieutenant Carr gave many other examples of shootings of Aboriginal people in the area.
-Likewise, in the still unconquered Pine Rivers region just north of Brisbane, Lieut.
-Williams' patrol was attacked by around 300 Ningi Ningi warriors.
-Many of them were shot but of the eight troopers with Williams, one was killed and two were seriously wounded.
+Likewise, in the still "unconquered" Pine Rivers region, just north of Brisbane, Lieutenant Williams' patrol was attacked by around 300 Ningi Ningi warriors.
+Many of the Aborigines were shot but, of the eight troopers with Williams, one was killed and two were seriously wounded.

 Seven "station blacks" were shot dead at Couyar by Native Police, Lieut.
 Wheeler shot several innocent Aboriginal people at Dugandan, Lieut.
 John Murray conducted a massacre in the Wide Bay area and officers John O'Connell Bligh and Rudolph Morisset indiscriminately shot "station blacks" on properties around the Conondale Range.

 In a separate incident, Bligh also chased and shot dead some Aboriginal people along the main street of Maryborough and into the river in broad daylight.
-Bligh received a special ceremony and a commemorative sword from the citizens of that town for his exploits.
+Bligh was honoured with a special ceremony and a commemorative sword from the citizens of that town for his exploits.